yair489/OOP_2/README.md

 In the third function, the calculation of the rows is also done by several threads at the same time, but after they finished
 calculating their row, they did not die, but moved on to the calculation of the next row,This is because it was managed in threadspool

-From here you can understand the reasons for the difference between the running times.
+From here we can understand the reasons for the difference between the running times.

+### part 2

+In this part we created new type that provides an asynchronous task with priority and a ThreadPool type that supports tasks priority.

+## picture of the diagrama

+  **Tests** -
+  Tests that we made.